chbrown/github-corpora/README.md

     # count some other stuff like that
     repository_counts.sh

+Based on IDs, there are currently ~10 million Github repositories, about 52% of which are public.

 ## License

 Code is MIT Licensed, data is licensed with whatever the GitHub API is under.